Gleaming modern skyscrapers and a restored medieval old town in the riverside city of Frankfurt

 Literary lovers can tour German writer Johann von Goethe’s birthplace and the adjacent museum.
 A large house seemingly covered in windows, the building was restored as closely as possible to its original condition and furnishings after being destroyed in 1944 bombings.

 Because the house looks much the way it did when von Goethe lived there, you can get an authentic feel of what it was like for a fairly wealthy family in the mid-1700s.
-Walk through the actual room where he was born, see the puppet theatre room with the theatre that became the inspiration for The Theatrical Mission of Wilhelm Meister, or admire the desk where he did some of his first writing.
+Walk through the actual room where he was born, see the puppet theater room with the theater that became the inspiration for The Theatrical Mission of Wilhelm Meister, or admire the desk where he did some of his first writing.